 To make sure you are getting enough vitamin D, you can simply go outside for some good old natural sunshine.
 But to maintain proper vitamin D levels, you should be in the sun for 20 - 30 minutes every day.
 One of the big reasons people deal with a vitamin D deficiency in the colder months is that they just don’t get outside as often as they do in the warmer temperatures.
 If you work in an office and do not make frequent trips outside, maybe try eating your lunch under partial sun to help increase your exposure a bit.
 Of course, you don’t want to expose yourself to the sun for too long, as you want to protect your skin as well.
 However, getting out for a brisk walk or sitting out and enjoying lunch can be an excellent way to boost your vitamin D levels naturally.

 Finally, you can supplement with a high-quality D3 vitamin.
-You will find vitamin D2 available, which comes from plants, but vitamin D3 is thought to be more effective at bringing blood levels of vitamin D up, so this will be a better option.
 These come in capsules or even liquid drops to make taking them easy.
 The RDA for vitamin D for adults in 600 IU, but a growing body of science has found that 5,000 IU is actually the right dosage for most adults to get deficient levels up to optimum, so take 5,000 IU of vitamin D3.
 Make sure you get the right supplement though.
 Many vitamin D supplements are derived from sheep's glands (gross, we know) so look for a top-quality plant-based vitamin D3, like Smarter Vitamin D. It's also very important to ensure that your supplement includes vitamin K2, which is essential for directing calcium to your bones and teeth, and away from joints and arteries where it can cause health issues.

 Vitamin D is often overlooked, but it is something that can greatly improve your overall health and even the quality of your life.